Your Guide to Mosquito & Tick Defense: DEET vs. Picaridin vs. Permethrin

 - Rare cases of skin irritation

 - Pro tip: Apply a thin, even layer only to exposed skin.
-Never spray on cuts or near eyes.
-Wash off with soap and water once indoors.
+Do not spray on cuts, irritated skin, hands of young children, or near the eyes or mouth.
+Wash treated skin with soap and water once indoors.

 Picaridin: The Gentle Alternative